manosbatsis/restdude/restdude-marionette/README.md

 Before you Start make sure that you have installed Node/Npm.
 Otherwise download it from here: Node/Npm - http://nodejs.org/download/

-a) Open a cmd promt or a terminal and run:

-        npm install -g yo

-b) In order to install Grunt run:
+a) In order to install Grunt run:

         npm install -g grunt-cli

-c) Install Compass:
-        gem install compass

-d) Install Sass:
+b) Install Sass:
         gem install sass

 In order to install Compass and Sass you must have installed "rubygems".
 If there are some problems installing